-- The wood is damp, which causes poor combustion and generates a lot of smoke as a result. - Too low temperature in the firebox, which causes incomplete combustion and poor draft in the chimney. - · The start-up fire is not made according to the instructions.
+- The wood is damp, which causes poor combustion and generates a lot of smoke as a result. - Too low temperature in the firebox, which causes incomplete combustion and poor draft in the chimney. - Handling is not correct, for example the hatch was not in the lighting position for 5-10 min. - Check the moisture content of the wood, ensure that you have good base embers and go through the lighting instructions one more time.

-Smoke odour around the firebox at times
+Smoke odour around the stove for periods

 This can occur when wind blows down the chimney and most often occurs when the wind is from a particular direction.
-Another reason could be that the door was opened when there was a lot of flame.
+Another reason could be that the hatch was opened when there was a lot of flame.